MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I am adding more documentation and finalizing the demo.
 -09/01/2025
 I have decided to change my map structure completely.
 I will now use tilemapping instead.
 I had to do this before designing further maps.
+-10/01/2025
+I have been thinking deeply about the quality of my code during the summer. :D  I am improving my AI code modularity and logic.
+Also polishing the sizing issues occured after swapping to tilemap.